jppiiroinen/jppiiroinen-codesamples/README.md

 https://code.launchpad.net/~juhapekka-piiroinen
 http://bazaar.launchpad.net/~ubuntu-sdk-team/qtcreator-plugin-ubuntu/trunk/view/head:/debian/changelog

-I did the initial debian packaging for the qtcreator-dev which Mirv / Timo Jyrinki then published and the whole Qt Creator for Ubuntu SDK stuff was initially maintained and created by me.
+I did the initial debian packaging for the qtcreator-dev which Qt Creator for Ubuntu SDK stuff was initially maintained and created by me.

 I helped them with Ubuntu UI Toolkit.
 You can verify that claim by looking here: https://code.launchpad.net/~ubuntu-sdk-team/ubuntu-ui-toolkit/trunk